Catenscia/MxOps/docs/source/user_documentation/steps.md

 ## Contract Call Step

-This `Step` is used to call the endpoint of a contract.
+This `Step` is used to call the endpoint of a deployed contract.

 ```yaml
 type: ContractCall